MissouriMRR/docs/subteams/simulation/installation/simulation_install_windows.md

 ### Visual Studio

-To install Project AirSim, you must first install Microsoft's [Visual Studio Community 2022](https://visualstudio.microsoft.com).
+To install Project AirSim, you must first install Microsoft's [Visual Studio Community 2022](https://drive.google.com/file/d/1lOeKHzdT0Mi3cQxRBX1IQXTz3lq9xBdu/view?usp=drive_link).
 This will also be the IDE you will use for programming C++ code for Unreal.

-When installing, you must select the following under the **Individual Components** tab:
-- `C++ Development Pack`
+- **NOTE:** Microsoft does not keep their older Visual Studio versions on their downloads page, so this is a google drive link to a known working installer.

+When installing Visual Studio, there are several things you must check for the simulation to work.
+- Under **Workloads** (you should start in this page):
+  - `Desktop development with C++`
+- Under **Individual Components** (to the right of **Workloads**):
   - `Windows SDK 10`
   - `.NET 8.0 Runtime (Long Term Support)`
   - `.NET Framework 4.8 SDK`
   - `MSVC v143 - VS 2022 C++ x64/x86 build tools (v14.37-17.7)(Out of support)`

 You will need to go to `C:\Users\<YOUR_USER>\AppData\Unreal Engine\UnrealBuildTool\BuildConfiguration.xml`
-- If you cannot find the AppData folder, you will need to enable
+- If you cannot find the AppData folder, you will need to enable `Hidden Items` in File Explorer.
+You can do this by going to `view`>`show`>`Hidden Items`.

 Now replace the contents of BuildConfiguration.xml with the following:
 ```